n00b69/woa-flashlmdd/guide/3-install.md

 #### Create the Windows bootloader files
 > If any error shows up, such as "Failure when attempting to copy boot files", open `diskpart` again and assign any new letter to **ESPFLASH**, then replace the letter `Y` in the next commands with the letter that you just added.
+>
+> Reboot your PC if no letters are available to be assigned.
 ```cmd
 bcdboot X:\Windows /s Y: /f UEFI
 ```